Steve Gottlieb (music executive): TVT Records

-The company purchased the WaxTrax label and continued the WaxTrax legacy with continuing successful releases by KMFDM and others.
+Gottlieb signed artists to his label, which he renamed TVT Records.
+TVT grew, and was named independent label of the year by Billboard Magazine and Soundscan for 2000, 2001, 2002, 2003, 2004, and 2005.
 In the early 2000s, Gottlieb offered the TVT library as free downloads and provided its repertoire to digital music retailers, including Rhapsody, Liquid Audio, and Napster.
 TVT Records was sold to The Orchard.